xdvrx1/lightweight-web-server-deployment/README.md

-# Lightweight Web Server

-Please refer to the
-[original repo of this project](https://github.com/xdvrx1/lightweight-web-server).
+# Spring Boot Deployment Tutorial
+I'll use my very own project to demonstrate how to use Spring Boot and if you are interested in the project itself, please refer to the [original repo of this project](https://github.com/xdvrx1/lightweight-web-server).

 This repo focuses on how to use the Spring Boot to create